(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 The free trams on the Las Vegas Strip are located at the Aria, Mandalay Bay, and Mirage casinos.
 They offer an easy connecting ride between nearby casinos and run daily, starting at 8 AM.
 You can catch them until 9 PM on Monday through Thursday and as late as 2 AM on weekend nights.

-The electric trams offer an easy and free way to get across one of America’s most incredible tourist destinations.
-They continuously run between the three casinos (during normal operating hours) and are a great option to pack more activities and destinations into your trip!
+The electric trams offer an easy and free way to get up and down one of America’s most incredible tourist destinations.
+Each tram continuously runs its route (during normal operating hours) and is a great option to pack more activities and destinations into your trip!

-In this article, I’ll discuss everything you need to know about using the free trams in Vegas, including the routes and nearby attractions, plus I’ll also cover the paid Las Vegas monorail option for getting up and down the Strip.
+In this article, I’ll discuss everything you need to know about using the free trams in Vegas, including the routes and nearby attractions, plus I’ll also cover the paid Las Vegas monorail option for getting up and down the Strip on the east side.

 First, it’s important to understand that the free trams found on the west side of the Las Vegas Strip are different from the Las Vegas monorail.
 The city runs the monorail, and it operates from one end of the 4-mile Strip to the other on the east side of Las Vegas Blvd.
 The monorail is a paid system, unlike the trams, which are free.

-The free trams are built and operated by the casinos they run through, which are the:
+The free trams are built and operated by the casinos they run through.
+They include:

 The trams run independently through each route and don’t cover the Strip continuously.
 This means that a small section of the Strip is covered by each tram.

-The trams weren’t really designed to get you up and down the Strip (although they can be used for that), they were built to move you between sister casinos owned by the same company.
+The trams weren’t really designed to get you up and down the length of the Strip (although they can be used for that).
+They were built to move you between sister casinos owned by the same company.
 So you’ll have to do some walking to get between the tram routes, but the trams in total will still save you a great deal of walking.